 Here you can see the front of the original house, with its beautiful gothic arched windows that I got from an old church.
-Back right is the chook house, and a wooden gate that goes to the chook area and our son Jesse’s garden.
+Back right was the chook house, and a wooden gate that went to the chook area and my son Jesse’s garden.

-This is the entrance to the new part of the house, the kitchen door.
-You can just make out the table through the window – we have many happy family meals at that kitchen table.
+This was the entrance to the new part of the house, the kitchen door.

 Here’s the pretty herb garden beneath that kitchen window:

-And here’s our home from the other side.
+And here’s my home from the other side.
 I was inspired by French country farm houses, and I think it really does look a bit like one:

 Now come inside, let me show you the kitchen:

-All the cabinets are made from old weather boards.
-The kitchen has the most glorious view from the window, which you can see in this photo here:
+All the cabinets were made from old weather boards.
+The kitchen had the most glorious view from the window, which you can see in this photo here:

-And here’s the table where we eat, chat, and watch each other do silly interpretive dance routines on the ‘stage’ that is our kitchen floor.
+And here’s the table where we ate, chatted, and watched each other do silly interpretive dance routines on the ‘stage’ that was our kitchen floor.

-When we eat, the rabbit, who free ranges in the garden, likes to hang out near us outside the window, entertaining us.
-It’s nearly as good as interpretive dance.
+When we ate, the rabbit, who free ranged in the garden, liked to hang out near us outside the window, entertaining us.
+It was nearly as good as interpretive dance.

-There’s a lovely little Alice-In-Wonderland style arched doorway that goes from the kitchen to the lounge room:
+There was a lovely little Alice-In-Wonderland style arched doorway that went from the kitchen to the lounge room:

-Now step through into the lounge room, and you’ll see we’ve finally got a wood stove, which makes me very, very happy in winter.
-When everything is grey and dark and wet, lighting the fire lifts my spirits.
+Now step through into the lounge room, and you’ll see the wood stove, which made me very, very happy in winter.
+When everything was grey and dark and wet, lighting the fire lifted my spirits.
 I always did intend to have a wood stove but the one I installed when I first built the house was stolen (!!) and then we put a cupboard in its space, and after that we couldn’t figure out what to do with all the STUFF that we depended on in the cupboard, so I couldn’t replace the woodstove!
-Now that we’ve added to our home, the kitchen is in the new bit, and the woodstove is in the lounge room.

-Now here’s our front door, and through the arch window, you can see my fishing girl statue.
-She’s been trying to catch fish in that pond for months, but no go yet, unfortunately.
+Now here’s the front door, and through the arch window, you can see my fishing girl statue.
+She was been trying to catch fish in that pond for years, but no go yet, unfortunately.

-Right in front of those lovely arched windows is my art desk, where I spend most of my time:
+Right in front of those lovely arched windows was my art desk, where I spent much of my time:

-I also make art in the bathroom (which you have to go outside to get to), where I have a bench for dirty/stinky jobs like plastering, soldering and spray-painting:
+I also made art in the bathroom (which you had to go outside to get to), where I had a bench for dirty/stinky jobs like plastering, soldering and spray-painting:

-It’s pretty squishy in there, and the only reason I’m allowed in there at all with my dangerous tools is because the room is in shocking state of disrepair with the roof about to fall in and holes on the wall.
-It’s next up on our home-improvements agenda.
-In the meantime, you can see we still have our composting toilet:
+It was pretty squishy in there, and the only reason I was allowed in there at all with my dangerous tools is because the room was in shocking state of disrepair with the roof about to fall in and holes on the wall.
+Later we fixed that and I moved my dangerous tools to my studio at the Abbotsford Convent.
+We had a composting toilet:

-Which works great and doesn’t stink at all.
+Which worked great and didn’t stink at all.

 Now come back inside and upstairs.
-This is the loft, which is home to our bath, and originally Paula, Jesse and I all slept here.
-Yes – all squished in like peas in a pod.
-Now the loft is just for Jesse:
+This is the loft, which was home to our bath, and originally my whole little family slept there – all squished in like peas in a pod.
+In 2014 the loft was just for Jesse:

-And here the bedroom, my favourite room in the house:
+And here’s the bedroom, which was my favourite room in the house:

 And a wardrobe made from salvaged timber: